 Fundraising is incredibly tough, so here are 20+ ways to find new charity and community group income and grant funding sources, including ways to find new charitable trust & foundation grant funding.

-The free Funding Finder database is optimised for small charities and community groups to help you find new sources of grant funding and is updated weekly, but also has links to 100s of other free funding databases and online funder lists, giving you click through to a huge range of funders, and you can download 50 funding lists from the income questionnaire; everything is free.
-Register Now to get started and join the 15k other members of the Charity Excellence Community.
+The free Funding Finder database is optimised for small charities and community groups to help you find new sources of grant funding and is updated weekly, but also has links to 100s of other free funding databases and online funder lists, giving you click through to a huge range of grant funding; everything is free.
+Register Now to get started.

 Everybody is really busy and trust and foundation grant funding research can be a bit of a black art, so the Charity Excellence Framework makes it easier for you, using its 50+ downloadable funding lists, some with 1000+ funders, including - core costs, corporate foundations, buildings & equipment, disability, education, health, IT and tech, individuals & families, social enterprises, social welfare, start-ups, older people, small charities, unregistered charities, and young people.
 Simply download the one you want from the income questionnaire, job done.

 If you're looking for tech grants, there are funders for that, but always think more broadly too.
 If you're a young people's charity, there are lots of trust and foundation funders who may well be interested and also think about what you will achieve.
 For example, you may be improving mental health or learning and there are grant makers for those too.